Nearly 2,000 organ pipes stolen from Memphis church

 Calvary was built in the 1840s and is the oldest building in continuous use in Memphis.
 Church leaders hope the thieves abandon the truck they took so restorative work can get back on track.

-The church hoped to have the organ completely restored by November 2024.
+The church had hoped to have the organ completely restored by November 2024.

 “So we are hoping no matter what happens, we will have this organ complete, but it would be a wonderful gift to get the organ pipes back,” said Rotella.